neomatrix369/SalarySlipKata/README.md

   National Insurance contribution, and Tax to be paid

   Acceptance Criteria:
+  - Type Loan is a sub-type of class SalaryItem
   - The resulting output must be in the below format:

        Date: 01 Sep 2016             Salary for period: Sep 2016